Myers' 10th-inning single pushes Padres past Rockies | Devdiscourse

 Pat Valaika opened the third with a double, moved to third on a wild pitch and scored on Drew Butera's sacrifice fly.
 Lauer allowed the one run on four hits and two walks with four strikeouts in six innings.
 Lambert allowed his run on five hits and three walks with four strikeouts in five innings.

-After Lauer departed, Padres relievers David Bednar, Matt Strahm, Kirby Yates, and Stammen retired 12 straight Rockies. --Field Level Media
+After Lauer departed, Padres relievers David Bednar, Matt Strahm, Kirby Yates and Stammen retired 12 straight Rockies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)